 Dill comes in two forms: fresh and dry.
 Of the two, we recommend fresh dill as a great swap option.

 Dried dill is much weaker in flavor compared to fresh dill, so it’ll take a couple of spoonfuls to match the flavor needed.
-But since too much dried dill can turn your food bitter, it’s best to use the fresh alternative.
+But since too much dry dill can turn your food bitter, it’s best to use the fresh alternative.

 Dill adds a fresh, grassy, and almost citrusy undertone to the dish.
 Its trademark blink-and-you’ll-miss-it sweetness works particularly well with garlic and mint, making it a common herb in Mediterranean cooking.